opengauss-mirror/docs/content/en/docs/Developerguide/overview-44.md

 </td>
 <td class="cellrowborder" valign="top" width="17.31%" headers="mcps1.2.4.1.2 "><p id="p7969307224"><a name="p7969307224"></a><a name="p7969307224"></a>-</p>
 </td>
 <td class="cellrowborder" valign="top" width="72.06%" headers="mcps1.2.4.1.3 "><p id="p59743019228"><a name="p59743019228"></a><a name="p59743019228"></a>In statistics, ordinal regression is a regression analysis used to predict ordinal variables.
 That is, the values of variables are within any range, and the metric distances between different values are different.
 It can be considered as an issue between regression and classification.
 Examples include the severity of illness (levels 1, 2, 3, and 4), the pain scale (no pain, mild, moderate, and severe), and the drug dose-response effects (ineffective, less effective, effective, and very effective).
-The difference between levels is not necessarily equal, for example, the difference between no pain and mild is not necessarily equal to the difference between moderate and severe.</p>
+The differences between levels are not necessarily equal, for example, the difference between no pain and mild is not necessarily equal to the difference between moderate and severe.</p>
 </td>
 </tr>
 <tr id="row1175543110251"><td class="cellrowborder" valign="top" width="10.63%" headers="mcps1.2.4.1.1 "><p id="p197565312259"><a name="p197565312259"></a><a name="p197565312259"></a>Clustered variance</p>